nathanMcL/nathanMcL.github.io/ReadMe.md

     - In the `Sub-Main Container`: Background: <br>

         -  3c.
-The Background: I want to create a small time-of-day scene that has the Sir Robot's background environment changing as if the Robot is walking through it.
-I think updating or adding the `Sir_Robot` images to make them appear as if the robot is walking would be effective. (something simple)<br>
+The Background: I want to create small time of day scene that has the Sir Robot's background environment changing as if the Robot is walking through it, I think updating/adding the `Sir_Robot` images to look like it is walking. (something simple)<br>

         - 3d.
-Figure out how to incorporate the `Sub-Main Container` time of day animated background with the light/dark time switch based off a user's location.?.
+Figure out how to incorperate the `Sub-Main Container` time of day animated background with the light/dark time switch based off a users location.?.
 I am not sure if my phrasing/terminology is sound.
-I don't want to know the user's location or time zone.
-So, how is the background animation swapped to nighttime if a user is located in a location where it may currently be nighttime? <br>
+I don't want to know the users location or time zone.
+So, how to swap the background animation to nighttime is user-a is located in a location where it maybe currently nighttime? <br>
         - 3f.
 Figure out...

 ### Thoughts

 - Shared link to this ReadMe.<br>
-- Thinking of creating a `read only` window within the thoughts (blog) paragraph section.<br>
+- Thinking of creating a `read only` window within the thoughts (blog) paragrapha section.<br>
-        - This way the if someone chooses to view the `ReadMe`(write-up notes), they *are not* redirected to a different website.<br>
+        - This way the if someone chooses to view the `ReadMe`(write-up notes), they *are not* redirected a different website.<br>
         - (04/09/2025) Started read only framework for the *paragraph* section <p></p>. <br>
         - Using `fetch` and `catch`: <br>
             - `Fetch`: **Noted Source** (https://developer.mozilla.org/en-US/docs/Web/API/Window/fetch)<br>